JohnEarnest/Mako/games/Warrior2/Readme.md

 Forth Warrior Manual
 ====================
-(This game is currently a work in progress, as is this brief manual.)

 Forth Warrior is a game of programming, stabbing and low cunning.
 Your Forth code controls the actions of a valiant adventurer as she plunges ever deeper into a mysterious dungeon.
 Gather precious gems, defeat slime creatures and watch your step!

 To begin a game, use the `begin` command.
 It reads the name of a word, so `begin example` will start the game using the word `example` as an entrypoint.
 An individual level may be tested independently by using the `test` command, which works like begin but additionally takes a level number from the stack.
 Thus, `2 test example` will start on level 2 and use the word `example` as an entrypoint.